tomgoren/notes-to-self/content/posts/this_blog.md

 ### Source

-This source of this project can be found [here](https://github.com/tomgoren/notes-to-self)
+The source of this project can be found [here](https://github.com/tomgoren/notes-to-self).